twoslashes/twoslash/docs/refs/result.md

 ## Information Nodes

-TwoSlash returns all types of information in the `nodes` array.
+Twoslash returns all types of information in the `nodes` array.
 Check the [type definition](https://github.com/antfu/twoslashes/blob/main/packages/twoslash/src/types/nodes.ts) for all the fields.

 ### Properties